26 bathroom vanity ideas for a chic-meets-functional design

 (Image credit: Zac and Zac)

-There’s no excuse for disorder in the bathroom with a custom-made bathroom vanity ideas.
+There’s no excuse for disorder in the bathroom with custom-made bathroom vanity ideas.
+With this approach, you can ensure your vanity not only perfectly fits the space, but also caters precisely to your needs.

 ‘This bespoke vanity is an organizational dream.
-We ensured specific places for everything the owners use, with drawers configured to accommodate specific product dimensions,’ says Jo Aynsley, head of interior design, Jeffreys Interiors
+We ensured specific places for everything the owners use, with drawers configured to accommodate specific product dimensions,’ says Jo Aynsley, head of interior design at Jeffreys Interiors.

 'Practically speaking, fitted furniture is low maintenance as there are no dust traps and it offers a range of small bathroom storage ideas in the available space, too.’